4ntoined/pokemonpy/README.md

 #### trainerai.py
 This script contains the logic for the cpu opponent in the RIVAL battle and the e4+champion.
 Unfinished.
 It has no means of evaluating status moves, and uses them at random.
-But it is brutal with damaging moves, favoring supper-effective and STAB moves.
+But it is brutal with damaging moves, favoring super-effective and STAB moves.
 Maybe I need to tone this down?
 Don't know.
 Let me know.

 #### texter.py
 Contains a bunch of functions that deal solely with text.
 I wanted to definitely separate them from the web of interdependent codes between base_pokemon.py and pokemon.py.